Initialize Trunk

 Follow the wizard, you'll be prompted with the following options:

-2. Trunk will automatically recommend some common linters according to files in your repo.
+2. Trunk will automatically enable the most useful linters based on the files in your repo.

 Trunk is Git aware